-Marketing hub Backlinko’s approach to blogging is to be as clear and comprehensive as possible — while using incredibly concise language.
-Then, throw in lots of visuals, step-by-step guides and use case data for good measure.
+Grammarly’s approach to blogging is to be as clear and comprehensive as possible — while using incredibly concise language.
+Then, throw in customized illustrations, step-by-step guides and lots of examples for good measure.

 Moz, an SEO software provider, uses its blog page to not only publish great content but to promote individual authors as well.